entryxbad/quest-submission/README.md

 2. **What does auth do?
 When do we use it?**

-	If we want to pass a link we need to have an authorized link, we can get it with the _auth_ keyword.
+	The auth keyword is required when providing References to resources that can or are to be downcasted to a more specific reference down the road.
+Only "authorized" references can be downcasted to more specific ones.
+This is what the _auth_ keyword is for.

 3. **This last quest will be your most difficult yet.
 Take this contract:**